 New Mexico Incorporation Services

 To start a corporation in New Mexico, you must file Articles of Incorporation with the Secretary of State’s Business Services Division.
 You can file the document by mail or in person.
-The Articles of Incorporation cost $100 to file.
+The Articles of Incorporation cost $100 (add $25 for the state's Initial Report fee) to file.
 Once filed with the state, this document formally creates your New Mexico corporation.
 However, to actually ready the corporation to do business, you must complete several additional steps.

 Starting a New Mexico Corporation Guide: